dfinity/motoko/doc/md/getting-started/basic-concepts.md

 For precise language definitions of primitive and non-primitive values, see the [language reference](../reference/language-manual).

+### Objects, records and their extension mechanisms

+Objects are aggregate data made from *labelled* constituent data.
+In their most general form, objects can contain named values (`let` and `var`) as well as methods (`func`) acting on them.
+Objects are written with a leading keyword `object` followed by an optional name and the block comprising its constituents.
+Only `public` constituents contribute to the object's type.

+In many cases objects are used as simply containers of data, which we refer to as *records*.
+When building records, Motoko has a simplified syntax to offer, where semicolon-separated labelled fields are placed in braces.
+The labels are identifiers (with a leading `var` when the field is mutable) followed by `=` and the initial value.
+All fields are public, and contribute to the record's type.

+Furthermore, syntactic forms are provided for building new records from existing ones and/or adding new fields (or replacing existing ones).
+The *base* records/objects are separated by the `and` keyword and can be followed by `with` and semicolon-separated additional (or overwriting) fields.
+Again, the bases and fields are wrapped in braces, indicating record formation.
+When the bases have overlapping fields (considering their types) then a disambiguating field overwrite must be provided.
+The original bases remain unmodified, and thus we refer to this as functional record combination and extension.

 ## Printing values

 The function `print`, from base library [`Debug`](../base/Debug.md), accepts a text string of type [`Text`](../base/Text.md) as input, and produces the unit value of unit type or `()`, as its output.